-Out of the entire park my favourite sections were Paradise Pier and Cars Land.
-Both areas featuring extraordinary feats of scenery and perfectly curated artistry.
-While there may be few parts to this park, their sheer scale is phenomenal.
+My favourite sections at Disney California Adventure Park was Paradise Pier and Cars Land.
+Both areas featuring extraordinary feats of design and perfectly curated artistry.
+While there may be few parts to this park, the sheer scale is phenomenal.
 Especially at Cars Land.
 The recreation of Radiator Springs is second to none.
 That iconic mix of Americana and Utah desert sands is simply glorious.
 There’s an abundance of cacti and the Art Deco architecture and surrounding decor in this section are very much charming.
 Especially all those dazzling, vintage neon’s.
 But the very best part of this area is the main attraction; Radiator Springs Racers.
 It is a track which races you through the Moab desert.
 Past waterfalls and infamous buttes, dipping and soaring through a truly imaginative and prodigious landscape.
 The wait time for this ride was (no joke) over two hours.
 But it’s easy to understand why it draws such a crowd, especially after the maiden voyage.
-On our way out the line had already surpassed into the main street, so I can’t even begin to fathom the insanity here during peak months.
+On our way out the line had already surpassed into the main street, so I can’t even begin to fathom the insanity here during the peak months.

 Of course Paradise Pier was equally as exceptional with its boardwalk and impressive line up of attractions, like the Golden Zephyr (very Instagramable) and Mickey’s Fun Wheel.
 Both rank fairly tame in the adrenaline sectors but Mickey’s wheel also has swinging carriages available, if remaining stagnant and admiring the view isn’t your thing.
-There's such a buzz in this area.
+There is such a buzz in this area.
 It’s teeming with effervescence and liveliness with random performers passing through and a myriad of activity to keep you engaged.
 California Screamin’ is a must in my opinion.
 A mammoth rollercoaster spanning along the boardwalk.
-This ride was a lot of fun and definitely gets your heart pumping, there's also a rather nice view from the top, if you manage to focus enough that is.
+This ride was a lot of fun and definitely gets your heart pumping.
+There’s also a rather nice view from the top, if you can manage to focus enough that is.

-And on the topic of food, can I just say (and this may be controversial for some) the Mexican food available at Disneyland is beyond delectable.
-Granted there isn’t an enormous variety to select from but for us it was the best Mexican we had the entire trip.
+And on the topic of food, can I just say (and this may be an unpopular opinion) the Mexican food available at Disney California Adventure Park is beyond delectable.
+Granted there isn’t an enormous variety to select from and from my images it probably doesn’t look the most appealing, but for us two Aussie’s it was the best Mexican food we had consumed this entire trip.